MahmoodabadiHamid/Oil-well-analysis/README.md

 # Oil Well Analysis #
-The goal of doing this project is to find meaningful relationships between oil wells features, in order to find similar wells and cluster them, which falls into the following phases:
+The goal of this project is to find meaningful relationships between oil wells features, in order to find similar wells and cluster them, which falls into the following phases:
 1- Handel missing data
 2- Normalizing features values
-3- plot several figures such as Linear Correlation, Non-linear correlation, ... (available in "../figures/second dataset figures")
+3- Plot several figures such as Linear Correlation, Non-linear correlation, ... (available in "../figures/second dataset figures")
-4- finding the most similar oil wells to the targeted one 5- finding the best number of clusters and clustering
+4- Finding the most similar oil wells to the targeted one 5- Finding the best number of clusters and clustering the data

 ##Prerequisites##